a-hawkins/Euler/01/comments.md

 we can just skip ahead directly to each multiple, find subtotals for the sums of the multiples of 3 less than 1000 and multiples of 5 less than 1000 seperately, and add those together.
 Some numbers, however, are multiples of both 3 and 5, so they would be double counted in this method, causing the final total to be too high.
-To counteract this issue, we must also find the sum of all multiples of 15 less than 1000 and subtract that sum from our total sum, elimintating all overlap.
+To counteract this issue, we must also find the sum of all multiples of 15, the product of 3 and 5, less than 1000 and subtract that sum from our total sum, elimintating all overlap.

 Rather than retype almost the same code three-times over, it's better at this point to make a reusable function